juba/rmdformats/README.md

 ## Formats gallery

 The package provides several HTML output formats.
-You can click on an image to see a real HTML output sample.
+Click on any image to see an HTML output sample.

 ### `downcute`